EN ISO 11612: Comprehensive Guide for Heat Protective Clothing

 | E3 | Over 200 g |

-Key Point: Iron and steel foundries rely heavily on Code E protection.
+Key Point: Iron and steel foundries and heavy metal processing environments rely heavily on Code E protection.

 Code F: Contact Heat

-Code F tests contact heat protection when touching hot objects, direct contact with heated surfaces or equipment’s.
+Code F measures protection against contact heat when a garment touches hot objects, heated surfaces, or equipment.

 | Code | Contact Heat Protection Time |